andreagiavatto/ioq3-1/README.md

     providing pak0.pk3 and the patch pk3s are not referred to or included in the installer.

-  * Please include at least a libSDL2 so/dylib/dll on every platform.
+  * Please include at least an SDL so/dylib/dll on every platform.

   * Please include an OpenAL so/dylib/dll, since every platform should be using it by now.

+  * Please contact the mailing list when you've made your installer.

   * Please be prepared to alter your installer on the whim of the maintainers.